T-36 at Baytown Golf Course

 Why haven’t I heard from the people involved in the project?

 - The members of the project have made presentations at City Council meetings as required with any project; the team also presented to the Parks and Recreation Board in December 2021.
-They have been available to answer questions and to discuss the project on multiple occasions.
+The T-36 team was also present during the 2022 State of the City address.

-- Fact Check: Click here to see the original presentation on February 24th and click here for a follow-up discussion on March 10th.
+- Fact Check: Original presentation on February 24th and follow-up discussion on March 10th.

 Why were other companies not considered?